-SLO 5 is assessed using a rubric developed by faculty with the benchmark performance that students score 80% or higher.
-The rubric is a direct measure of the ability to demonstrate knowledge, skills, and dispositions of the candidates' ability to demonstrate recognition of their own limitations as well as the strengths and limitations of the internship site, so they will seek supervision when appropriate and use data to inform their professional practice.
-Candidates enrolled in SAHE 5570, internship, complete a paper assessing their experience at the internship site and identifying three strengths and three deficiencies of the internship site according to the Council for Advancement of Standards in Higher Education (CAS).
+SLO 5 is assessed using a rubric developed by faculty with the benchmark performance that 100% students will score 80% or higher Candidates enrolled in SAHE 5570, internship, complete a paper assessing their experience at the internship site and identifying three strengths and three deficiencies of the internship site according to the Council for Advancement of Standards in Higher Education (CAS).
 Through this process, candidates demonstrate the ability to recognize their own limitations as well as the strengths and limitations of the internship site so they will be able to seek supervision when appropriate and use data to inform their professional practice.

-- AC 2019-2020: Target was met.
-100% of candidates achieved 80% or higher. - AC 2018-2019: Target was met.
-100% of candidates achieved 80% or higher. - AC 2017-2018: Target was met.
-100% of candidates achieved 80% or higher. - AC 2016-2017: Target was met.
+AC 2020-2021: Target was met.
+100% of candidates achieved 80% or higher.
+AC 2019-2020: Target was met.
+100% of candidates achieved 80% or higher.
+AC 2018-2019: Target was met.
 100% of candidates achieved 80% or higher.